ben-houghton-zz/paastemplate/README.md

   Activity|Configuration|
   ---|---
-  Create Management VNet Resource Groups|Enter resource group name during deployment Create Operational VNet Resource Groups|Enter resource group name during deployment Deploy  VNet network infrastructure|Enter resource group name during deployment Create VNet Peerings|None required|
-  Deploy VPN Gateway|The template deploys an Azure environment with a public facing endpoint and an Azure Gateway to allow VPN setup between the Azure environment and your on-premises environment.
-To complete this VPN connection, you will need to provide the Local Gateway (your on-premises VPN public IP address) and complete the VPN connection set up locally.
-VPN Gateway requires local gateway configuration in the [/parameters/azure/ops-network.parameters.json](/parameters/azure/ops-network.parameters.json) template parameters file  or through the Azure portal.
+  Create Azure SQL DB|TBC - Single ARM template for SQL and App Server?
+  Create Azure App Server|TBC
+  Deploy Application|TBC - should add something about SSL certificates and KeyVault.
+There are lots of [deployment options](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-deploy), do we need to choose one?
+If it's going to be considered secure, we need to say something about source control and build/deploy processes - do we included VSTS?
-  Deploying internet facing Application Gateway|For SSL termination, Application Gateway requires you SSL certificates to be uploaded.
+  *Do we keep App Gateway?
+Probably not, since it doesn't work with App Service currently* Deploying internet facing Application Gateway|For SSL termination, Application Gateway requires you SSL certificates to be uploaded.
 When provisioned the Application Gateway will instantiate a public IP address and domain name to allow access to the web application
-  Create Network Security Groups for VNETs|RDP access to the Management VNet Jumpbox must be secured to a trusted IP address range.
-It is important to amend the "sourceAddressPrefix" parameter with your own trusted source IP address range in the [/parameters/azure/nsg-rules.parameters.json](/parameters/azure/nsg-rules.parameters.json) template parameters file.
-NSG configuration for the operational VNet can be found at [/parameters/azure/ops-vent-nsgs.json](/parameters/azure/ops-vent-nsgs.json)
-  Create ADDS resource group|Enter resource group name during deployment and edit the configuration fields if required Deploying ADDS servers|None required
-  Updating DNS servers|None required
-  Create ADDS domain|The provided templates create a demo 'treyresearch' domain.
-To ensure that the required Active Directory Domain is created with the desired domain name and administrative user the fields can be configured in the deployment screen or in the [/parameters/azure/add-adds-domain-controller.parameters.json](/parameters/azure/add-adds-domain-controller.parameters.json) template parameters file must be edited with the required values
-  Create ADDS domain controller|None required
-  Create operational workload Resource Group|Enter resource group name during deployment Deploy operational VM tiers and load balancers   |None required Set up IIS web server role for web tier|None required Enable Windows Auth for VMs|None required
-  Deploy Microsoft Anti-malware to VMs|None required Domain Join VMs|Domain joining the Virtual Machines is a post deployment step and must be **manually** completed

 ## Deployment Process